LogoLogo

 • A component and relation template that tell StackState how to process incoming data into components and relations (tutorial-component-template.json.handlebars and tutorial-relation-template.json.handlebars)

-• Groovy component and relation ID extractor scripts that tell StackState how to extract the identifiers from the incoming data (Tutorial component id extractor.groovy and Tutorial relation id extractor.groovy)
+• component and relation ID extractor scripts that tell StackState how to extract the identifiers from the incoming data (Tutorial component id extractor.groovy and Tutorial relation id extractor.groovy)

-• Markdown files and images that are shown in the StackState GUI when users interact with the StackPack (in the resources directory)
+• files and images that are shown in the StackState GUI when users interact with the StackPack (in the resources directory)

 • A configuration file that describes all components of the StackPack (stackpack.conf)